The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 I hope this has opened your eyes to some of the top world festivals, and inspired you to go!

-I’ll be adding to this over the course of my life, so let me know if you think I’ve missed any important festivals worldwide in the comments below.
+I’ll be adding to this over the course of my life, so let me know if you think I’ve missed any important festivals worldwide in the comments below, and do check out my article on the importance of festivals worldwide too.

 SAVE THESE WORLD FESTIVALS FOR LATER